STealthy-and-haSTy/SublimeScraps/README.md

    response to helping others (great excuse to learn the Sublime API) to stop them from getting lost in the mists of time, although I'm sure nobody would notice if they did.

+ * **build_enhancements** is similar to **plugins** except that here the commands are for modifying how a `sublime-build` file is used.
+This allows for things like custom variables in command lines and selecting the command to build at runtime instead of hard coding it.